widoriezebos/Thoth/README.md

 	with your browser and get going!

 ##Not in a hurry?
-Then head on to [the full documentation](Documentation/Thoth-doc-flattened.md)
+Then why don't you head on to [the full documentation of Thoth](Documentation/Thoth Documentation.md)!
 ## Copyright
 Copyright (c) 2016 W.T.J.
 Riezebos